pgailinas/videoqa-representation-comparison/README.md

 Qwen2-VL-7B serves as the common VideoQA inference model, allowing performance differences to be attributed primarily to the quality of the underlying video representations rather than changes in model architecture.

+## Research Objective

+The objective of this project is to investigate whether compact latent video representations learned through self-supervised autoencoder training can preserve sufficient semantic and temporal information to support downstream VideoQA tasks.
+Performance is compared against both direct video inference and pretrained video representations using a common VideoQA model and evaluation framework.

+## Experimental Framework

 The experimental framework compares three VideoQA workflows:

-1. **Baseline VideoQA** — Direct VideoQA inference using sampled video evidence and Qwen2-VL-7B.
+1. **Direct VideoQA Baseline** — Direct VideoQA inference using sampled video evidence and Qwen2-VL-7B.

-2. **Pretrained Representation VideoQA** — Evidence selection using pretrained video representations followed by Qwen2-VL-7B inference.
+2. **Pretrained Representation VideoQA** — Video representations generated using a pretrained representation model and supplied to Qwen2-VL-7B for VideoQA inference.

-3. **Autoencoder Representation VideoQA** — Evidence selection using latent representations learned through self-supervised autoencoder training followed by Qwen2-VL-7B inference.
+3. **Autoencoder Representation VideoQA** — Video representations generated through self-supervised autoencoder training and supplied to Qwen2-VL-7B for VideoQA inference.

 The project focuses on: